Finland To Close Border Crossings With Russia Over Migrant Influx

-The Nordic country, which shares a 1,340 kilometre border with Russia, has seen a surge in illegal crossings since August, primarily nationals from the Middle East and Africa without visas, according to Finland's border guard.
+The Nordic country, which shares a 1,340-kilometre (830-mile) border with Russia, has seen a surge in illegal crossings since August, primarily nationals from the Middle East and Africa without visas, according to Finland's border guard.

 "Today the government has made the decision to close the Vaalimaa, Nuijamaa, Imatra and Niirala border crossing points on the land border between Finland and Russia," Interior Minister Mari Rantanen told reporters.